According to The Times, the UK plans to form an alliance of democratic nations to create a 5G alternative to Huawei.

 Assuming it is Nokia or Ericsson or both the winners will get guaranteed markets and, presumably, buckets of government money.
 The move won’t be good for innovation and will reduce choice for mobile carriers.

-On the other hand, it will bring much needed certainty to the sector.
+On the other hand, a 5G alliance will bring much needed certainty to the sector.
 Everyone will be able to get back to building networks and stop worrying about the politics of what should be engineering or commercial decisions.